gryphon-zone/core-poms/README.md

 * [base-pom](https://search.maven.org/search?q=g:zone.gryphon%20AND%20a:base-pom&core=gav)
     * Parent POM for all Gryphon Zone projects
 * [base-bom](https://search.maven.org/search?q=g:zone.gryphon%20AND%20a:base-bom&core=gav)
-    * Dependency management for common project dependencies
+    * Managed versions of commonly used dependencies

 # Usage

 ### base-pom

-`base-pom` is meant to be a parent POM:
+`base-pom` is intended to be used as a parent POM, like so:
 ```xml
 <parent>
     <groupId>zone.gryphon</groupId>